Multi-Cell Random Beamforming: Achievable Rate and Degrees of Freedom Region: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:system model} describes the multi-cell downlink model and the multi-cell RBF scheme.
-Section \ref{sec:achievable sum rate} studies the average sum rate for both single- and multi-cell RBF systems with finite SNR.
+Section \ref{sec:system model} describes the multi-cell downlink system model and the multi-cell RBF scheme.
+Section \ref{sec:achievable sum-rate} studies the sum-rate for both single- and multi-cell RBF systems with finite SNR.
 Section \ref{sec:DoF region_RBF} characterizes the achievable DoF for single-cell RBF as well as the DoF region for multi-cell RBF at the high-SNR regime.
 Finally, Section \ref{sec:conclusions} concludes the paper.

 {\it Notations}: Scalars are denoted by lower-case letters, and vectors denoted by bold-face lower-case letters.
 The transpose and conjugate transpose operators are denoted as $(\cdot)^T$, and $(\cdot)^H$, respectively. $\mathbb{E}[\cdot]$ denotes the statistical expectation. $\bf{Tr}(\cdot)$ represents the trace of a matrix.
 The distribution of a circularly symmetric complex Gaussian (CSCG) random variable with zero mean and covariance $\sigma^2$ is denoted by $\mathcal{CN}(0,\sigma^2)$; and $\sim$ stands for ``distributed as''. $\mathbb{C}^{x \times y}$ denotes the space of $x\times y$ complex matrices.